1ylwang/HeZhang1994.github.io/README.md

 This is an **HTML-CSS** implementation of developing personal website with **GitHub.io**.

-Many thanks to the [TEMPLATED](http://templated.co) for providing the source template in `SourceTemplate_privy/`.
+Many thanks to [TEMPLATED](http://templated.co) for providing the source template in `SourceTemplate_privy/`.

-## Description of Folders/Files.
+## Contents.

 - `audio/` - The folder that contains the audio used in website.

-- `images/` - The folder that contains the pictures used in website.
+- `images/` - The folder that contains the images used in website.

 - `default.css` - The CSS file that defines the characteristics of website.